-Yes, most people choose to consume drugs or alcohol the first time, but, over time, use of these substances can change the chemistry of your brain, specifically in the areas that release feelings of pleasure and relaxation.
+Yes, most people choose to consume drugs or alcohol for the first time.
+Still, over time, the use of these substances can change the chemistry of your brain, specifically in the areas that release feelings of pleasure and relaxation.
 These areas are sometimes called the "reward circuit" because they are the way your brain tells your body when it experiences something good and wants to experience that again.
-When a person begins to use and abuse a substance like drugs or alcohol, the brain's chemistry starts to change.
+The brain's chemistry starts to change when a person begins to use and misuse substances like drugs or alcohol.
 Not only does the "reward circuit" in your brain tell your body that it likes how it feels and wants more, but it also makes those cells less available, meaning the brain will require more and more of that substance to achieve the same feelings of pleasure you had in the beginning.

 As an individual continues to seek out those feelings of pleasure and reward, they will continue to need more and more of a substance to achieve those feelings.
 Eventually, they cannot stop, even if they truly want to.
 It's not like resolving not to eat chocolate cake or chew your fingernails for a month.
 Addiction has altered a person's brain function to the point where they cannot function without the substance — or without help.

-Some people mistakenly believe that alcohol addiction isn't as serious as a drug addiction because alcohol is legal.
+Some people mistakenly believe that alcohol addiction isn't as serious as drug addiction because alcohol is legal.
 This couldn't be farther from the truth.
-Whether or not a substance is "legal" should never determine whether someone is being harmed by its continued use and abuse.
-Over time, alcohol addiction does damage to the brain, as we mentioned earlier, but alcohol can potentially damage your heart, liver and pancreas, as well as increase an individual's risk for certain cancers.
+Whether or not a substance is "legal" should never determine whether someone is being harmed by its continued use.
+Over time, alcohol addiction damages the brain, as we mentioned earlier.
+Alcohol can also potentially damage your heart, liver and pancreas, as well as increase an individual's risk for certain cancers.
 Excessive drinking can also weaken your immune system, which leaves your body open to a variety of other serious illnesses.
-Besides the serious physical repercussions to alcohol addiction, alcohol impairs judgment, ultimately causing harm to relationships, damage to property, loss of employment and potentially even the death of the addict or someone who they hurt while under the influence.
+Besides the serious physical repercussions to alcohol addiction, alcohol impairs judgment, ultimately causing harm to relationships, damage to property, loss of employment and potentially even the death of the person who is addicted or someone they hurt while under the influence.

 While many people admit that they first tried illicit drugs because they were curious about how they would feel, most "addicts" don't become addicts because they are inherently bad people.
-In many cases, people become addicted to a substance because it took away the loneliness, pain or stress that they had been experiencing before they used it.
+In many cases, people become addicted to a substance because it takes away the loneliness, pain or stress that they are experiencing.
 Certain environmental factors, social attitudes and even genetics can also impact addiction.
 The truth is addiction is a much more complex issue than a simple moral shortcoming.

-As we demonstrated at the beginning, most people think of someone with an addiction as an individual with a disheveled appearance, of lower socioeconomic standing who has no ambition and may have a criminal record or be homeless.
-Sadly, this is not usually true.
-In fact, many people who are caught in the throes of substance abuse can be considered "high functioning."
-This means they still work, engage in the hobbies they did previously, and, to a general observer, they are doing fine.
+As we demonstrated at the beginning, most people think of someone with an addiction as an individual with a disheveled appearance, of lower socioeconomic standing with no ambition and who may have a criminal record or be homeless.
+This is not usually true.
+In fact, many people who are caught in the throes of substance use can be considered "high functioning."
+This means they still work and engage in the hobbies they did previously, and, to a general observer, they are doing fine.

-Within the United States, nine percent of adults have or will abuse prescription drugs during their lifetime.
-In 2016, more than 40 percent of deaths due to opioid overdose were the result of overdosing on prescription opioids.
-Yes, doctors often prescribe opioids for pain relief, but these medications quickly become dangerous when people take them for too long or in ways they were never intended to.
+Within the United States, 9% of adults have or will misuse prescription drugs during their lifetime.
+In 2016, more than 40% of deaths due to opioid overdose were the result of overdosing on prescription opioids.
+Doctors often prescribe opioids for pain relief, but these medications quickly become dangerous when people take them for too long or in ways they were never intended to.
 Opioids are meant to be taken for a short time for pain, not to cope with stress or emotional pain or, in the case of teens and young adults, as a social activity.

-Teenagers and young adults do have the highest rates of substance abuse and addiction.
-In fact, in 2014 it was estimated that nearly five percent of adolescents aged 12 to 17 had a substance abuse disorder.
+Teenagers and young adults do have the highest rates of substance use and addiction.
+In fact, in 2014, it was estimated that nearly 5% of adolescents aged 12 to 17 had a substance use disorder.
 However, statistics like this cover up the fact that addiction does not know age boundaries.
-Nearly 14 percent of senior admissions to an emergency room are related to a drug or alcohol problem, and almost 13 percent of women over the age of 18 used illicit drugs in the last year.
+Nearly 14% of senior admissions to an emergency room are related to a drug or alcohol problem, and almost 13% of women over the age of 18 used illicit drugs in the last year.

-People struggling with addiction are vulnerable to relapse, but relapse is not an indication that treatment has failed.
-Treatment of substance abuse and addiction involves changes in thought patterns and behaviors that have been cultivated over time — therefore it will take time to replace them with newer, healthier thoughts and behaviors.
-When an individual does relapse, it may be in response to being confronted with some of the situations that led to their desire to abuse drugs or alcohol.
-Or, it may be an indication that some adjustments to their treatment program are required.
+People struggling with addiction are vulnerable to relapse, but relapse does not indicate that treatment has failed.
+Treatment of substance use and addiction involves changes in thought patterns and behaviors that have been cultivated over time.
+Therefore, it will take time to replace them with newer, healthier thoughts and behaviors.
+When an individual does relapse, it may be in response to being confronted with some of the situations that led to their desire to use drugs or alcohol.
+Or, it may indicate that some adjustments to their treatment program are required.

 Relapse rates for people with substance addiction are similar to those of other chronic medical conditions.
 When people hear this, they are often discouraged and immediately deem all treatment programs a failure.
 The problem with that is that they are not looking at the bigger picture.
 Because addiction to drugs or alcohol is a chronic condition — just like hypertension, asthma or diabetes — there are things a person will need to do every day for the rest of their lives to maintain their progress in overcoming the daily grip addiction had on their lives.